View this post on Instagram

 - Our response to KitchenAid’s boilerplate denial (“Throughout our 111-year history, Whirlpool …”) to customers.

 - A template for customers to use when calling KitchenAid to request (demand) Lead-free replacement parts.

 Continue reading below the KitchenAid promotional image

-captured from their Instagram profile in December of 2022
+captured from their Instagram profile in December 2022.

 - You cease using Lead-contaminated Aluminum substrates in all of your food-contact mixer attachments.

-- You manufacture and offer free replacement attachments for anyone requesting them —100% free of Lead in both the substates and coatings.
-Since you already are manufacturing several Lead-free options – making them available as an “upgrade” in Stainless Steel, it seems that it should be (relatively) simple for you to extend the same manufacturing standards to all of your attachments.
+- You manufacture and offer free replacement attachments for anyone requesting them — 100% free of Lead in both the substrates and coatings.
+Since you already are manufacturing several Lead-free options — making them available as an “upgrade” in Stainless Steel — it seems it should be (relatively) simple for you to extend the same manufacturing standards to all of your attachments.

 - Separate from the KitchenAid stand mixer considerations, you issue a formal public recall for your highly Lead-contaminated banana yellow silicone spatula (link) and any other Lead-contaminated silicone baking products (or other Lead-contaminated products) you may have manufactured that one could reasonably expect a family to use with their children in preparing meals.